- Precast concrete is poured into a reusable mould or ‘form’, cured in a controlled environment, then lifted into place.

-The use of woven stainless steel mesh or other termite barriers is strongly advised, to prevent termites accessing the roof structure via the insulation core.
+The use of woven stainless steel mesh or other termite barriers is strongly advised with precast concrete, to prevent termites accessing the roof structure via the insulation core.
 These barriers are placed across the insulation between external concrete skins at the base of the wall.

-Life cycle assessment by the Cement Concrete & Aggregates Australia (CCAA) concluded that there is no significant life cycle difference in terms of energy use and carbon emissions between alternative construction systems used in each of five building types studied (including a detached house).
+Lifecycle assessment by the Cement Concrete & Aggregates Australia concluded that there is no significant lifecycle difference in terms of energy use and greenhouse gas emissions between alternative construction systems used in 5 building types studied, including a detached house (CCAA 2001).

 Construction systems examined included: